tmfarrell/tmfarrell.github.io/about.md

 title: About
 ---

 I believe the application of engineering to biology and medicine is the next big phase in technological progress, and will ultimately transform human health and longevity.
-I also believe that leveraging [computation and data will be critical for this transformation](https://a16z.com/2017/06/21/jorge-conde-bio-fund/).
+I also believe that leveraging [computer and data science will be critical for this transformation](https://a16z.com/2017/06/21/jorge-conde-bio-fund/).

 I'm here to help achieve that vision.